corkami/collisions/README.md

 #### PDF - PE

-Merging a PDF with a dummy file with `mutool` is a good generic way to reorder objects and then get the first 2 objects discardable (dummy page and content), which is a perfect fit for a hosting `stream` object of unknown length as `1 0`, and its length referenced further (after collision blocks) in the second object.
+Merging a PDF with a dummy file with `mutool` is a good generic way to reorder objects and then get the first two objects discardable (dummy page and content), which is a perfect fit for a hosting `stream` object of unknown length as `1 0`, and its length referenced further (after collision blocks) in the second object.